Effective communication: getting the message across

 Tom didn’t say anything until he was very angry.
 Each time his dad cancelled the planned drive, Tom said nothing.
 Over time, Tom stewed about it more and more, and finally he exploded.
 This type of situation is like a pot boiling on the stove—if you don’t let off a little steam as time passes, eventually the pressure builds up and it boils over.
 Whenever we’re feeling upset, it’s better to talk about it as soon as possible, rather than letting things build up.
 If we say nothing, we won’t get what we want and our frustration grows.

 Communication problems often arise because we don’t say how we feel, what we think or what we want.
 People often avoid communicating because they are embarrassed or concerned about upsetting the other person.
 Sometimes we just assume that others should know what we think.
 The problem is that when you don’t say what you need to say, it increases the likelihood of feeling angry, resentful and frustrated.
-This leads to tension in relationships and, sometimes, to angry outbursts.
+This may lead to tension or even to angry outbursts.

 Error 3: Labeling

-Another problem with the communication between Tom and his dad is that they both used labels to criticize each other, for example, ”you are a liar,” and ”you are a spoiled brat.”
+Tom and his dad also used labels to criticize each other.
+Labels such as “liar” or “spoiled brat,” can be offensive.
 When we label another person, it can feel like we are attacking them, and that person’s first reaction is usually to attack back.

 Attacks lead to heated arguments and conflict.
 Labels are an example of alienating messages (see Error 4 below), because they criticize the person rather than the behavior.
 It is OK to criticize someone’s behavior (for example,“I think what you did was unfair”), but labeling the whole person (”You are unfair”) is unreasonable and creates bad feelings between people.